AI

 What this means for you

 Most companies approaching AI leadership hiring make the same mistake: they jump straight to full-time executives before proving AI can deliver value for their specific business.
+88% of organizations now deploy AI in at least one function, but only 5% qualify as “future-built” for AI according to BCG.
 They copy a generic head of ai job description from a Fortune 500 company and wonder why candidates either cost more than expected or lack the strategic thinking needed.

 Start with fractional leadership if you are still figuring out what success looks like.
 Move to full-time when you have proven business cases with clear ROI and enough organizational AI activity to justify dedicated executive attention.